Unsaturated fatty acids in foods. All about unsaturated fatty acids

 • corn, cottonseed, sunflower, soybean and linseed oils.

-Saturated fats aren't as bad as people think they are, and you shouldn't cut them out entirely.
-Monounsaturated and polyunsaturated fats should be the main ones in the daily portion of fat, and are needed by the body from time to time, as they promote the absorption of proteins, fiber, and improve the functioning of sex hormones.
-If fats are completely removed from their diet, memory functions are weakened.
+Saturated fats are not as bad as people think they are, and you shouldn't give them up completely.
+Monounsaturated and polyunsaturated fats should be the main ones in the daily portion of fat, and from time to time they are necessary for the body, as they promote the absorption of proteins, fiber, and improve the functioning of sex hormones.
+If fats are completely removed from the diet, memory functions are weakened.

-In the process of preparing margarine, unsaturated vegetable fats are modified under the influence of high temperatures, causing transisomerization of molecules.
-All organic substances have a specific geometric structure.
-When margarine solidifies, cis-isomers turn into trans-isomers, which affect the metabolism of linolenic acid and provoke an increase in the level of bad cholesterol, causing heart and vascular diseases.
-Oncologists say that trans-isomers of unsaturated fatty acids provoke cancer.
+In the process of preparing margarine, modification of unsaturated vegetable fats under the influence high temperatures, causing trans-isomerization of molecules.
+All organic matter have a specific geometric structure.
+When margarine hardens, cis isomers transform into trans isomers, which affect the metabolism of linolenic acid and provoke an increase in the level bad cholesterol, causing heart and vascular diseases.
+Oncologists claim that trans isomers of unsaturated fatty acids provoke cancer.

-In confectionery products, trans-isomers of unsaturated fatty acids range from 30 to 50%.
-In margarines, their amount reaches 25-30%.
-In mixed fats, during the frying process, 33% of mutational molecules are formed, since during reheating, the molecules are transformed, which accelerates the formation of trans isomers.
-If margarine contains about 24% of trans-isomers, then in the process of frying their level increases significantly.
-Raw oils of vegetable origin contain up to 1% of trans-isomers, in butter they are about 4-8%.
+In confectionery products, trans isomers of unsaturated fatty acids range from 30 to 50%.
+In margarines their amount reaches 25-30%.
+In mixed fats, 33% of mutation molecules are formed during the frying process, since overheating causes transformation of molecules, which accelerates the formation of trans isomers.
+If margarine contains about 24% trans isomers, then during frying their level increases significantly.
+In crude oils plant origin There are up to 1% trans isomers; in butter there are about 4-8%.
 In animal fats, trans isomers range from 2% to 10%.
-It should be remembered that trans fats are garbage and should be completely avoided.
+It should be remembered that trans fats are garbage and should be avoided entirely.

-The effect of polyunsaturated fatty acids on the human body has not yet been fully studied, but it is now obvious that for a healthy active life, a person must include foods containing unsaturated fatty acids in his diet.
+The effect of polyunsaturated fatty acids on the human body has not yet been fully studied, but it is now obvious that for healthy active life, a person must introduce foods containing unsaturated fatty acids into his diet.

-Fats are an integral part of the diet, they have a beneficial effect on human health.
-Their moderate use helps the body to run the necessary internal processes.
-But not all fats will be equally useful, excess consumption of some of them leads to excess weight.
-Fats are either saturated (animal) or unsaturated (vegetable).
-Usually limit the intake of saturated acids, as they increase the level of cholesterol in the blood.
+Fats are an integral part of the diet; they have an impact on human health beneficial influence.
+Their moderate consumption helps the body launch the necessary internal processes.
+But not all fats will be equally beneficial; excessive consumption of some of them leads to excess weight.
+Fats can be saturated (animal) and unsaturated (vegetable).
+Usually limit the consumption of saturated acids, as they increase cholesterol levels in the blood.

 Main differences

-The main difference between polyunsaturated fatty acids (PUFAs) and polyunsaturated fatty acids lies in the chemical structure.
+The main difference between polyunsaturated fatty acids (PUFAs) and polyunsaturated fatty acids is hidden in chemical structure.
 Saturated fatty acids are single bonds between carbon molecules.
-And unsaturated fats are characterized by a double or more carbon bond, due to which they do not undergo a compound.
+And unsaturated fats are characterized by double or more carbon bonds, due to which they are not combined.
 This activity allows it to pass through cell membranes without the formation of solid compounds.

 If we do not consider scientific terminology, there is a difference in external signs.
-Just look at acids in their natural form: saturated fats have a solid form at room temperature, while monounsaturated fats have a liquid form.
+Just look at the acids in them natural form: in saturated fats at normal temperature solid form, while monounsaturated ones have a liquid form.

-Saturated fats bring invaluable benefits to the reproductive system, they are also important for building cell membranes.
-With their help, vitamins and minerals are better absorbed.
+Saturated fats bring invaluable benefits reproductive systems Yes, they are also important for building cell membranes.
+With their help, vitamins and microelements are better absorbed.
 They are very useful for the body in cold weather, as they are a source of additional energy.
 The daily amount of consumption varies from 15 to 20 grams.

 Saturated fats in foods